hhhhhhhhhn/hhhhhhhhhn.github.io/docs/md/writings/index.md

 This is the result of the comparison.

 # [Testing 3 Common Shell Optimizations](testing-3-common-shell-optimizations.md)
-Although worrying about performance in shell scripts seems ironic at first (at least to me), I have seen enough tips to become curious about the actual benefits of some of them.
+Although worrying about performance in shell scripts seems oxymoronic at first (at least to me), I have seen enough tips to become curious about the actual benefits of some of them.
 So, I decided to put three common ones to the test, with [a few self-made benchmarks](https://github.com/hhhhhhhhhn/bensh).